Yarmouth Water

 The Safe Drinking Water Act (SDWA) was signed into law on December 16, 1974.
 The purpose of the law is to assure that the nation’s water supply systems serving the public meet minimum national standards for the protection of public health.

-amended and re-authorized by the 1996 U.S. Congress the SDWA requires that all
+re-authorized by the 1996 U.S. Congress the SDWA requires that all public water

-public water systems with piped water for human consumption with at least 15
+systems with piped water for human consumption with at least 15 service

-service connections or a system that regularly serves at least 25 individuals,
+connections or a system that regularly serves at least 25 individuals, must

-Administration (FDA) regulations establish limits for contaminants in bottled
+regulations establish limits for contaminants in bottled water.
+More

-water.
-More information about contaminants and potential health effects can be
+information about contaminants and potential health effects can be obtained by

 The table below shows only the substances